top of page

 ISBN: 9788831003391

-Salani also released a hardcover edition featuring the Jonny Duddle art.
+Salani also released a hardcover edition featuring the Jonny Duddle art originally from the Bloomsbury U.K cover art.
 This edition is not my favorite rendering of Duddle's art, so I do not see myself completing this set.

 Latin is an ancient Indo-European language that originated in the region of Latium, which is present-day central Italy, around the 6th century BCE - the earliest known Latin inscriptions date from around this time period.
 It became the language of the Roman Empire and played a central role in the development of Western civilization.
 As the empire expanded, Latin spread across Europe and beyond, influencing many languages, particularly the Romance languages, such as Spanish, French, Italian, Portuguese, and Romanian.
 Latin remained the dominant language of scholarship, law, and religion throughout the Middle Ages and into the Renaissance.